-Gas measurement services agreements (GMAs) Information 'prescribed terms' of 'prescribed contracts' including contracts for gas pipeline services.
-No requirement to make these contracts public available on the relevant NO's website Not public Where public Only parties to the contract Who can provide information information can be found access the information Specification Gas composition and/or properties used in the determination of energy; gas Gross Calorific Value, Base Density or Specific Gravity and Wobbe Index; and gas quality data such as moisture content GTAC s5.8 requires Gas composition data to be published by 1200 each day.
-OATIS Public Odorisation Overview Decision No NZCC_24 s6.2.1 First Gas transmission AMP (for example, First Gas 2018 AMP sC.12 Odorisation Plants) Public Odorant vessels maintenance standards, frequency of testing, replacement and renewals, and expenditure forecast Decision No NZCC_24 s6.3.2 First Gas transmission AMP (for example, First Gas 2018 AMP sK.4 Station Maintenance) Public Anticipated capital expenditure Decision No NZCC_24 s 26 .6 First Gas transmission AMP (for example, First Gas 2018 AMP sB.1 Schedule 11a) Public Report on Asset Condition and Explanatory Notes Decision No NZCC_24 s2.6.61 First Gas transmission AMP (for example, First Gas 2018 AMP Public sB.1 Schedule 12a) SMS Gas Act s46A , and SM Regulations regs 30- 40 , and Decision No NZCC24 s6.2.1 Not public Private to system owners and/or operators Pressure Transmission pipeline pressures NZCC_24 Appendix A s6.2 requires disclosure of a diagram of each transmission system showing pipe design pressure ratings All public disclosures are available on the First Gas website Public Information Requirement to provide information Where public information can be found Who can access the information Pressure Distribution network pressures NZCC_23 Attachment s4.2 requires disclosure of maps of all main pipes, distinguished by operating pressure All public disclosures are available on the relevant NO's website Public Gas Measurement System pressures No requirement to make this information public Not public The Gas (Switching Arrangements) Rules 2008 require switching notices, provided by an incumbent retailer to the Registry, to specify the meter pressure Private to Registry Participants: ie retailers, NOs and GMSOs GSAs and GMAs Private to consumer, its retailer and the GMSO
+Gas measurement services agreements (GMAs) 'prescribed terms' of 'prescribed contracts' including contracts for gas pipeline services.
+No requirement to make these contracts public available on the relevant NO's website Not public Only parties to the contract Information Requirement to provide information Where public information can be found Who can access the information Specification Gas composition and/or properties used in the determination of energy; gas Gross Calorific Value, Base Density or Specific Gravity and Wobbe Index; and gas quality data such as moisture content GTAC s5.8 requires Gas composition data to be published by 1200 each day.
+OATIS Public Odorisation Overview Decision No NZCC 24 s6.2.1 First Gas transmission AMP (for example, First Gas 2018 AMP sC.12 Odorisation Plants) Public Odorant vessels maintenance standards, frequency of testing, replacement and renewals, and expenditure forecast Decision No NZCC 24 s6.3.2 First Gas transmission AMP (for example, First Gas 2018 AMP sK.4 Station Maintenance) Public Anticipated capital expenditure Decision No NZCC 24 s2.6 First Gas transmission AMP (for example, First Gas 2018 AMP sB.1 Schedule 11a) Public Report on Asset Condition and Explanatory Notes Decision No NZCC 24 s2.6.6 First Gas transmission AMP (for example, First Gas 2018 AMP Public sB.1 Schedule 12a) SMS Gas Act s46A and SM Regulations regs 30- 40 Not public Private to system owners and/or operators Pressure Transmission pipeline pressures NZCC 24 Appendix A s6.2 requires disclosure of a diagram of each transmission system showing pipe design pressure ratings All public disclosures are available on the First Gas website Public Information Requirement to provide information Where public information can be found Who can access the information Pressure Distribution network pressures NZCC 23 Attachment s4.2 requires disclosure of maps of all main pipes, distinguished by operating pressure All public disclosures are available on the relevant NO's website Public Gas Measurement System pressures No requirement to make this information public Not public The Gas (Switching Arrangements) Rules 2008 require switching notices, provided by an incumbent retailer to the Registry, to specify the meter pressure Private to Registry Participants: ie retailers, NOs and GMSOs GSAs and GMAs Private to consumer, its retailer and the GMSO